-The Institute has a responsibility and commitment to providing a supportive environment in which all individuals may flourish and achieve their goals no matter what background they come from or whether they are a student, staff member or visitor.
+The Institute has a responsibility and commitment to providing a supportive environment in which all individuals may flourish and achieve their goals no matter what background they come from or whether they are students, staff members or visitors.

 As a student at AIIHE, you are expected to treat all members of the community with respect and to abide by AIIHE policies.
 The policies referred to below will help you understand what standards of behaviour are expected at AIIHE, how allegations of misconduct are managed, what the consequences of confirmed breaches may be, and who to approach if you have any issues related to the conduct of any other person.